mui/toolpad/docs/data/toolpad/studio/concepts/rbac.md

 ## Role mapping

-By default, Toolpad will expect an exact match between the names of your Toolpad roles and the roles in the authentication provider being used.
+By default, Toolpad Studio will expect an exact match between the names of your Toolpad Studio roles and the roles in the authentication provider being used.

-If you don't want these to match, you can assign each Toolpad role to one or more provider roles under the **Role mappings** tab in the Authorization options in the editor.
+If you don't want these to match, you can assign each Toolpad Studio role to one or more provider roles under the **Role mappings** tab in the Authorization options in the editor.

-To assign more than one provider role to a Toolpad role, you can separate the values with commas under the **Provider role** column (as in `viewer, editor, admin`).
+To assign more than one provider role to a Toolpad Studio role, you can separate the values with commas under the **Provider role** column (as in `viewer, editor, admin`).

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/concepts/authorization/role-mapping-settings.png", "alt": "Role mapping settings", "caption": "Role mapping settings", "indent": 1, "aspectRatio": 6 }}